Coding a secure login system using php and mysql

 \-- root |-- index.php |-- login.php |-- forgot-password.php |-- account.php |-- delete-message.php |-- db-log.txt |-- config.php |-- functions.php |-- styles.css |-- PHPMailer/

-- index.php...
-This will be our starting page and will contain the register form.
+- index.php This will be our starting page and will contain the register form.

 -

-And last we have the PHPMailer folder.
 Download PHPMailer from Github, and add it to the project's folder.

 The config file